21 Small Inground Pool Ideas for All Budgets

 What is the Best Small Pool Design for a Small Yard?

-*Editor's note: River Pools is a brand of inground fiberglass pools produced via the River Pools division of the manufacturing facility in Fortville, IN.
-While our expertise is in fiberglass pools, the collective years of experience of our team spans manufacturing, project design, installation, and pool service.
-We also are a part of a network of inground pool experts, from all over the country, which has extensive knowledge in manufacturing, project design, installation, and pool service.
-We tap into this collective knowledge base frequently, and share information freely with homeowners, just like you, who are considering having a swimming pool installed in your backyard.
-This article was originally written by Jason Hughes in June 2020 and was updated on November 20, 2023, with current information.
+Editor's note: This article was originally written by Jason Hughes and was updated on November 7, 2024, with current information.
+River Pools is a brand of inground fiberglass pools produced in a manufacturing facility in Fortville, IN.
+While our expertise is in manufacturing fiberglass pools, we have access to a network of installers with expertise relating to project design, installation, and pool service.
+We often tap into this knowledge base and share information freely with homeowners, just like you, considering installing a swimming pool in your backyard.